Bank of England job will put Carney to the test

 Osborne has asked what indicators might work in Britain.

-Rob Wood, a former Bank economist, said some MPC members might be open to specific guidance, having signalled they will ignore above-target inflation while wage pressures remain weak.
+Rob Wood, a former BoE economist, said some MPC members might be open to specific guidance, having signalled they will ignore above-target inflation while wage pressures remain weak.

 The response to Osborne gives Carney an early chance to get the bank behind a broad agreement that guidance can help underpin an economic recovery before he tries to thrash out specific thresholds, possibly based on wage growth, he said.